 Ryan Smith category manager at B&Q says, 'In the middle are solid timber, bamboo and certain types of quartz and composite materials.
 These can range from around £150 per metre for oak up to £500 per metre or more for American walnut and stone composites.
 Although, some quartz composites can cost more than marble and granite.
 Expect to pay from around £300 per sq m, up to £900 or more.

 How much do kitchen appliances cost?

 At John Lewis, an American-style fridge-freezer can vary from £899-£7,7249.99 according to the functionality and manufacturer.
-'Appliances are a key investment typically equalling anywhere from 25-30% of the total kitchen cost,' says Graeme Smith.
+'Appliances are a key investment typically equalling anywhere from 25-30% of the total kitchen cost,' says Graeme Smith from Life Kitchens.

 How much does a budget kitchen cost?

 If you are on a budget, fear not because you can still revamp your kitchen with budget kitchen ideas and give it a refresh.
 Start your money saving journey by removing any old kitchen units yourself, depending on their condition you may even be able to resell them.
 However when it comes to any gas or electric appliances leave it to a professional to deal with.